PaulApivat/paulapivat/content/post/dsfs_7/index.md

 First, the `normal_cdf` (normal cummulative distribution function), which we learned in a [previous post](https://paulapivat.com/post/dsfs_6/#distributions), *is* the probability of a variable being *below* a certain threshold.

+Here, the probability of X (success or heads for a 'fair coin') is at 0.5 (`mu` = 500, `sigma` = 15.8113), and we want to find the probability that X falls below 490, which comes out to roughly 26%

 ```python
 normal_probability_below = normal_cdf